scalableminds/webknossos/docs/sharing.md

 ### Team Sharing
 In addition to sharing your annotation via a link, you can also share your annotations with colleagues and make them available on their dashboard from the `Annotations` tab.
-This is the simplest way to share an annotation with a whole team.
+This is the simplest way to share an annotation with a whole team both for review purposes (read-only) or joint work efforts on the same annotation by several people.

 To share an annotation with a certain team, follow these steps: